An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra

 \section{Lagrangian Coherent Structures}

-In this section we briefly review the method for computing LCS in three-dimensional systems given in \citet{Blazevski2014HyperbolicFlows}.
+In this section we review the method for computing LCS in three-dimensional systems given in \cite{Blazevski2014HyperbolicFlows}.
 For a more in-depth discussion, the reader is directed to the original paper.
 Once the mathematical formulation is introduced, we show how the method is computed numerically and outline the changes made from the literature in DA-LCS.

-The full, three-dimensional LCS, which is defined as a surface that is locally maximally repulsive or attractive over a given time interval $\left[t_0,\,T\right]$, is constructed from its intersections with a family of hyperplanes $\mathcal{S}$.
-These intersections are called \textit{reduced strainlines} and \textit{reduced stretchlines} \citep{Blazevski2014HyperbolicFlows}.
+The full, three-dimensional hyperbolic LCS, which is defined as a surface that is locally maximally repelling or attracting over a given time interval $\left[t_0,\,T\right]$, is constructed from its intersections with a family of hyperplanes $\mathcal{S}$.
+These intersections are called \textit{reduced strainlines} and \textit{reduced stretchlines}, respectively \cite{Blazevski2014HyperbolicFlows}.

-In the following, we show the mathematical formulation for repulsive LCS, whose structure is derived from the dominant eigenvector $\bm{\zeta}_n$ and whose intersections with $\mathcal{S}$ are the \textit{reduced strainlines}.
+In the following, we show the mathematical formulation for repulsive LCS, whose structure is derived from the dominant eigenvector $\bm{\zeta}_3$ and whose intersections with $\mathcal{S}$ are the \textit{reduced strainlines}.
 A similar procedure applies to $\bm{\zeta}_1$ (reduced stretchlines) to obtain attracting LCS.
-Once the mathematical formulation is introduced, we show a practical numerical implementation to compute approximations of the LCS and outline the changes made from the literature in DA-LCS.

 At any point $\bm{s}$ on the hyperplane, we define the reduced strainline through that point as follows: using Equation \ref{eq:dynamicalsystemdefinition}, the point is propagated from time $t_0$ to time $T$, and $\cgst$ and its eigenvectors are computed.
-The tangent of the reduced strainline at $\bm{s}$ is orthogonal to the leading eigenvector $\bm{\zeta}_n$ of $\cgst$ and of course also lies within the hyperplane.
-This is true for any point on the strainline, allowing their parameterisation to be described by the ODE:
+The tangent of the reduced strainline at $\bm{s}$ is orthogonal to the leading eigenvector $\bm{\zeta}_3$ of $\cgst$ and of course also lies within the hyperplane.
+This is true for any point on the strainline, allowing their parameterisation to be described by the ODE